Imperial and noble ranks of the Qing dynasty: Non-imperial nobility titles for women

-Mingfu (命妇, Mìngfù; "noblewoman") was granted to wives of officials, non-imperial aristocrates and collateral clanswomen.
+Mingfu (命妇; mìngfù; "noblewoman") was granted to wives of officials, non-imperial aristocrats and collateral clanswomen.
 Also, mothers of imperial consorts were granted a title of "mingfu" according to the rank held by her daughter as well as sisters of imperial consorts and fujins.
 Noblewomen were divided into 7 ranks according to the rank of her husband and her daughter, if her daughter was an imperial consort.
 If the title held by mingfus' husbands was divided into subclasses, they could be treated equally.
 Mingfus holding rank equivalent to wives of imperial generals conducted court ceremonies, ex. promotions of imperial consort, weddings of princes and princesses (if they married into Manchu or Han family) and rites, while lower rank ladies attended to them.

 Mingfu, whose husband was granted a title above the rank system (Duke, Marquis or Count), was treated similarly to imperial duchess, but enjoyed less privileges than imperial clanswoman.
 Collateral Gioro ladies were treated as mingfu from 1st to 3rd rank.
 Noblewomen were addressed as "furen" ("Madam") regardless of rank.